 In general, I’d say get help as soon as you can.
 You never know what disease you might have contracted and where it originated.
 If you got a bug that is atypical for people of your home country, it’s probably a good idea to get help sooner rather than later.
 After all, your immune system was probably not built for your current location.

 Other than that, follow the proper procedures for that country.
 For me, that meant knowing the procedures ahead of time rather than figuring everything out as I went.
 If I knew that there was a walk-in clinic, I would have went there first.
 By the end of the day, I probably traversed half of Manchester just to get some help.

 Finally, make sure you get a hold of some close friends and family if possible.
 Perhaps the scariest part of the whole experience for me was the fact that my phone was low on charge.
 As a result, I was only able to get a hold of some close friends who relayed the messages to my loved ones.
 As an added bonus, one of my friends even went the extra mile to get my laptop—thanks, Matt!

 I realize at this point that the title of this article is kind of ironic.
 After all, American healthcare is pretty bad.
 While the quality of care might be good, the cost is terrible.
 Perhaps I should be writing more about surviving our own healthcare system.

 At any rate, if you have any tips of your own, let me know in the comments.
 I’d love to here your own horror stories with healthcare abroad.
-Otherwise, consider subscribing or browsing the shop.
+Otherwise, consider subscribing.
 Every little bit helps!